If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 Known as one of Kyoto’s Five Great Zen Temples, this temple is the largest in all of Arashiyama.
 It was built in the 1300s and was believed to have been built to appease the former emperor’s sad spirit.
 It has been preserved through the efforts of UNESCO.
 This is one of Japan’s many UNESCO World Heritage Sites.

-The oldest part of the temple is the garden that has survived through war and fire through the centuries.
+The oldest part of the temple is the garden which has survived through war and fire through the centuries.
 It is believed to have been built by the temple’s first head priest, Muso Soseki.
 Admission to the temple costs about 500 yen for the outer areas and 800 yen for a packaged entrance to the inner and outer areas of the temple.

 Resorts for the family in the Arashiyama Benkei Ryokan

 This particular resort is one of the most popular in all of Arashiyama.
 Its popularity has been ranked and reviewed by different travel websites such as Tripadvisor.
 It is a fantastic place to go to for children.
-One of the most important values of this place is their hospitality - the ryokan has been clearly reviewed to have friendly and accommodating staff.
+One of the most important values of this place is its hospitality - the ryokan has been clearly reviewed to have friendly and accommodating staff.Other than the relaxing pools and the accommodating staff, a lot of tourists and visitors have commended the place for its great food.
+They offer delicious meals that are affordable – giving a great bonus to the entire trip.
+Anyone visiting Arashiyama, or Kyoto, must ensure a visit to this resort.
+BOOK HERE

 Enjoy a relaxing vacation in an Arashiyama Onsen

 Onsens have been a recent discovery in the area and there are a number of popular ryokans within Arashiyama.
 Just right next to the Togetsukyo bridge is the Arashiyama Hanaikada which is a private Onsen bath perfect for any relaxing getaway.
 Since Japan is home to a number of volcanoes, it is only understandable that there are a number of hot springs found in almost all areas of Japan.
 Being a mountainous region, Kyoto is home to a number of natural hot springs as well.
-BOOK HERE
+BOOK HEREFinding the perfect Arashiyama Stone

 Culinary lovers and chefs are delighted to find out that Arashiyama is home to one of the most popular whetstones or sharpening stones in the world.
 Among the most popular is the Arashiyama Stone 6000 which is a 6000 grit stone useful in sharpening kitchen knives.
 According to reports from experts, these kinds of stones are perfect for ensuring the fine finish of carbon steel knives.
 Also known as Waterstones, these kinds of stones are those that are found at the Oi River.